khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Figma update.md

 </details>

 <details><summary>Post review:</summary>
-Once the Reviewer or Maintainer has approved your update, consider the following tasks:
+Once the Reviewer and Maintainer have approved your update, consider the following tasks:

 1. [ ] Follow the [release process][release-process] for publishing guidelines and be sure to add the update to the current [release notes](https://design.gitlab.com/get-started/uik-release-notes) draft MR. Ask a [Figma maintainer][figma-maintainer] if you need help.
 1. [ ] When applicable, add or update relevant documentation and create an MR with your changes using the `Documentation` MR template.
 If you do not have the capacity, [create another issue using the `Component documentation` issue template][issue-component-template] so we don't forget about it.
 Mark the new issue as related to this one.
 Bring the issue to your team planning session for prioritization and scheduling.